AnalisiGuanyem/Barcelona_Database/README.md

 72. Sant Marti de Provencals
 73. la Verneda i la Pau

-New variables to be added to the *info_per_barris* table need to strictly follow the same order presented here.
+New variables to be added to the *info_per_barris* table need to strictly follow the same order than here.

 Information about the variables registered is available in the *metadata* file of the *info_per_barris* folder.